-Practice nurses are experienced in dealing with many conditions such as high blood pressure, asthma, diabetes and a range of minor illnesses such as chest, urine and ear infections, and skin conditions.
+Practice nurses are experienced in dealing with many conditions such as high blood pressure, asthma, diabetes and a range of minor illnesses such as chest, skin condition or urine and ear infections.
 Many can prescribe medications and arrange investigations.
 Ask your GP practice receptionist for advice on whether the nurse might be able to deal with your problem.